UNC-optics/CaPuLeT/README.md

 # Software Installation Guide and Dependencies

 Following this installation guide will ensure that your system will be able to run the set of MATLAB scripts and Arduino IDE sketches we have provided.
 Our system is run primarily on MATLAB's interface.
-While other software is used to first initialize componnets, such as Arduino IDE for the rotary encoder and Spinnaker SDK for the cameras, the subsequent input signals and data aquisition steps are performed exclusively with MATLAB.
+While other software is used to first initialize components, such as Arduino IDE for the rotary encoder and Spinnaker SDK for the cameras, the subsequent input signals and data acquisition steps are performed exclusively with MATLAB.

 **Software Requirements**:
 - MATLAB R2022a